 [Disclosure: None of the links below earn us a commission as of the post publication date.]

-Update: The post has been updated with the best current American Airlines offer of 40,000 miles after spending $3,000 within 3 months (which is our referral link).
+Update: The post has been updated with the best current American Airlines offer of 40,000 miles after spending $3,000 within 3 months.

 This was an awesome deal and was the #1 deal listed in the Hot Deals tab, despite never earning a commission on the 50,000 mile cards.
 My affiliate links were for 30,000 miles and the mother-in-law rule says that I should promote the better links.